jbandi/oldblog.jonasbandi.net/_posts/2016-03-27-weekend-reader21.md

 ### [GitHub: Poster child no more?](http://uk.businessinsider.com/github-identity-crisis-2016-2)

-For a long time GitHub seemed the paradise for programmers:
+For a long time GitHub seemed the paradise for programmers, the following video from 2013 depicts the perfect company:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/i-qpexZE8Yc?list=FL47T0bLSKg2AqYyimBC47fA" frameborder="0" allowfullscreen></iframe>

-But GitHub seems to suffer from [the curse of growing](http://uk.businessinsider.com/github-identity-crisis-2016-2):
+According to the linked article the culture at Github has changed a lot since 2013.
+GitHub seems to suffer from [the curse of growing](http://uk.businessinsider.com/github-identity-crisis-2016-2):

 > As the company has grown to nearly 500 employees, it has tried to change cultures and impose an old-fashioned hierarchy.